mission722/mission722/README.md

-- 👋 Hi, I’m a programmer
+- 👋 Hey, programmers
-- 👀 I’m interested in python, android development and web development
+- 👀 I code in python and also intrested in android development and web development
 - 📫 I've many expereience in many field like app developement , web dev, python, etc
 - 🌱 I’m currently learning Machine Learning
 - 📫 How to reach me arisze13@gmail.com